narendra-nauth/facebook_chatbot/README.md

 Once completed click "Verify and Save" and it will be verified.

 ## Step 3.
 Page, Subscription & Access Token
-In the next step, you will need to have the necessary subscription and access tokens set up for processing of messages.
+In this step, you will need to have the necessary subscription and access tokens set up for processing of messages.
 First go to the Facebook App you would have created.
 Under Products go to Messenger Settings.
 Under "Access Tokens" click "Add or Remove Pages".
 You will then be prompted to select a page to use this Chat Bot.
 If you do not have a page created, you can have one done and then repeat this process, else select your desired page.